niyukuri/age_mixing_patterns_phylogenetic/README.md

   7. Once your working directory has been set to the source folder, type after the prompt: `make`
   8. Now open the source folder and verify that a new file is present called "seq-gen"
   9. Copy that file and paste it into your R working directory

+  If installing on HPC facility, you may follow the instructions from 1 up to 5.
+And you will load the tool via the the PBS file, for example `module add /apps/chpc/scripts/modules/bio/app/Seq-Gen/1.3.4`.

-  FastTree version 2.1.10. <http://www.microbesonline.org/fasttree/#Install> Reconstructs a phylogenetic tree from a large alignment dataset.
+  **FastTree version 2.1.10** <http://www.microbesonline.org/fasttree/#Install> Reconstructs a phylogenetic tree from a large alignment dataset.
 To install FastTree, do the following:

   1. Visit the website for downloading instructions: <http://www.microbesonline.org/fasttree/#Install>
   2. If you have a Linux operating system, you can directly download the executable files that are linked on that website.
 Those downloaded files can then be placed in your R working directory